What does Brexit mean for the citizens who are particularly affected?

-The main scenario is an orderly withdrawal based on a withdrawal agreement.
-However, a no-deal withdrawal cannot be ruled out and contingency planning to handle such an eventuality therefore needs to be in place.
+The main scenario is an orderly withdrawal based on the negotiated Withdrawal Agreement.
+However, in view of the ongoing approval process, there is a clear risk of a no-deal withdrawal, which is why contingency planning to handle such an eventuality needs to be in place.

-Handling the particularly affected citizens is a clear part of the contingency planning being conducted at the Government Offices, in close cooperation with the relevant government agencies.
+Handling the particularly affected citizens is a clear part of the contingency planning for a no-deal withdrawal being conducted at the Government Offices, in close cooperation with the relevant government agencies.

 With regard to UK citizens living in Sweden with a right of residence under EU law, the Swedish Government’s preparations are directed at making it possible for these people to remain in Sweden on similar terms.
-Thus, directly after the withdrawal, these citizens would be given the conditions to continue to live and work in Sweden and have access to social security, health and medical care, and education.
-Such an approach is in line with the measures recommended by the European Commission in its communication on contingency planning from 19 December 2018.
+Thus, directly after the withdrawal, these citizens would be able to continue to live and work in Sweden and have access to social security, health and medical care, and education.
+Such an approach is in line with the measures recommended by the European Commission.